-Mold is a big problem in most homes, but many people are unaware of the problem.
-Of course, everyone looks at the shower curtain, under the sink, or in the basement when he or she think about mold issues, but mold can grow anywhere.
+Unfortunately, mold is a big problem in most homes, but even worse, many people are unaware of the problem.
+Of course, everyone looks at the shower curtain, under the sink, or in the basement for mold, but really, mold can grow anywhere.
+As a result, mold illness shows up, too.
+(1)

-Mold can be found in drywall, in the roof if leaks are present, and even in one’s Christmas tree.
-One study found that even Christmas trees can breed mold, quietly releasing millions of spores into the room and causing winter allergies and asthma attacks.
+Other than the obvious sources, you can find mold in drywall, in a leaky attic, and even on your Christmas tree.
+Yes, your Christmas tree.
+For example, one study found that even Christmas trees can breed mold, quietly releasing millions of spores into the room and causing mold illness, such as winter allergies and asthma attacks.
 The study found that indoor air quality dropped six-fold over the 14 days a Christmas tree typically decorates a room.
-(Dr. Mercola)
+(2)

 Types of Mold

-There are 1,000 types of mold that can be found growing in the modern American home.
+While there are over a million types of mold, there are about 1,000 types of mold that you’ll find growing in the modern American home.
 Scientists classify these molds based on the effect they have on humans and other living things.
+(3)

-Allergenic molds are on the low end of the danger scale.
-They only cause problems for those with asthma and a predisposed allergy to the specific mold.
-Children are more likely to have mold allergies than adults.
+First, allergenic molds are on the low end of the danger scale.
+They only cause problems for those with asthma or a predisposed allergy to the specific mold.
+And children are more likely to have mold allergies than adults.

-Pathogenic molds will cause some infection.
+Next, pathogenic molds will cause some infection.
 This is a big problem for those with a suppressed immune system.
-An acute response resembling bacterial pneumonia is commonly found with those exposed to these types of mold.
+More specifically, an acute response resembling bacterial pneumonia is commonly found with those exposed to these types of mold.

 - Alternaria: Commonly found in your nose, mouth, and upper respiratory tract; can cause allergic responses.